 Content of the courses waived in the undergraduate program is addressed in greater depth and placed in larger scholarly context in the corresponding graduate courses.
 For any undergraduate course requirement to be waived, the student needs to earn a grade of B (3.0) or better in the corresponding HDFS graduate course.

-MS in Human Development and Family Studies (33 credits)
+Course Requirements for M.S. in Human Development and Family Studies (33 credits)

 |HDFS 601||Theories of Human Development||3|

 |HDFS 621||Family Studies 1: Empirical and Theoretical Perspectives||3|

 |HDFS 637||Program Planning, Assessment and Evaluation||3|